Meet the Co-Founders

 Hi, I’m Julia Kohler, co-founder and Social Impact & Strategy Lead at Smart Fashion.

-I joined Smart Fashion to help transform a shared vision into a platform that not only informs, but also drives meaningful action.
 My work focuses on understanding how social systems, cultural values, and patterns of consumption shape the fashion industry, and how more thoughtful approaches can lead to more equitable and sustainable outcomes.
+Through my research at REDD Intelligence analyzing macroeconomic trends across Latin America, I’ve developed a deeper understanding of how structural forces, such as inflation, income dynamics, and labor market conditions, translate into individual behavior and access.

-A central part of my role is leading Smart Fashion’s clothing drives and distribution initiatives.
-I oversee the collection, organization, and delivery of high-quality garments to families in need, working closely with local communities and trusted partners.
-This experience has shown me that sustainability is not only an environmental issue, but also one of access, dignity, and equity.
+I lead Smart Fashion’s clothing drives, coordinating the collection and delivery of high-quality garments to families in need with organizations like HANDS St. Jerome, an experience that has shown me sustainability is also about access, dignity, and equity.

 In addition, I develop and guide our digital content strategy, using platforms such as Instagram to communicate ideas around sustainability, consumer behavior, and social impact.
 By translating complex concepts into accessible content, I aim to engage a broader audience and encourage more intentional decision-making.